 Professor Dobbin's work in economic sociology generally is both historical and contemporary.
 His Forging Industrial Policy: United States, Britain, and France in the Railway Age (Cambridge 1994), traces nations' modern industrial strategies to early differences in their political systems.
 The New Economic Sociology: A Reader (Princeton 2004) assembles classics in economic sociology.
 The Sociology of the Economy (Russell Sage 2004) compiles research in economic sociology from leading scholars.
 The Global Diffusion of Markets and Democracy (Cambridge 2008) explores the rise of neoliberal policies in the post-war period.
 Stanford's Organization Theory Renaissance, 1970-2000 (Emerald 2010) is a modern-day Rashomon about the revival of organizational studies in Palo Alto after 1970.

-Professor Dobbin is chair of the joint Arts & Sciences/Harvard Business School Organizational Behavior Ph.D.
-Program, director of the SCANCOR/Weatherhead Initiative in International Organizational Studies, and Co-Coordinator of the MIT-Harvard Economic Sociology Seminar.
+Professor Dobbin is director of the SCANCOR/Weatherhead Initiative in International Organizational Studies, member of the Advanced Leadership Initiative Faculty Executive Committee, and Co-Coordinator of the MIT-Harvard Economic Sociology Seminar.

 Professor Dobbin’s Webcast from the Human Capital Institute, April 3, 2017, “Why Diversity Programs Fail.”